clwdev/precip/README.md

 Known Issues
 ============
 - [ ] During Provisioning, Puppet complains about "Warning: Setting templatedir is deprecated."
 [It's a Vagrant Bug](https://github.com/mitchellh/vagrant/issues/3740).
+- [ ] Provisioning MySQL is *super* weird, and will perma-bomb if you kill the box between first-boot and MySQL being installed.
+(Pro-tip: Don't do that.)
 - [ ] Files created by Puppet in a shared directory appear to be written with a 555 umask, making them un-deleteable from the host (without root)

 @TODO